 Cigarettes contain more than 7,000 chemicals, and over 70 of these are linked to cancer.
-The Centers for Disease Control and Prevention (CDC) reports that over 16 million Americans have a disease caused by smoking.
-Smoking greatly increases a person’s risk of contracting serious diseases, and smoking itself can cause its own issues.
+The Centers for Disease Control and Prevention (CDC) reports that around 16 million Americans have a disease caused by smoking.
+Smoking significantly increases a person’s risk of contracting serious diseases, and smoking itself can generate issues.

-It’s important to understand the risks of habits like smoking.
+It’s essential to understand the risks of habits like smoking.
 We have outlined some severe results of cigarette smoking that can be prevented with lifestyle changes and proper care for the body.

 How Does Smoking Affect Your Heart?

 Carbon monoxide and nicotine are the two chemicals that affect your cardiovascular system due to smoking.
 When high levels of carbon monoxide enter the bloodstream at a concentration above 1%, individuals may experience an increased heart rate and reduced tolerance to exercise.
 Nicotine is a highly addictive chemical in cigarettes and tobacco products.
-It can raise your blood pressure, increase your heart rate and harden arteries.
+It can raise blood pressure, improve heart rate, and harden arteries.

-Heart failure can be caused by heart attacks, high blood pressure and heart valve problems — all of which may result from or be exacerbated by smoking.
-When the heart is unable to fill in or pump blood how it needs to, the rest of the body’s needs may not be met.
+Heart attacks can cause heart failure, high blood pressure, and heart valve problems — all of which may result from or be exacerbated by smoking.
+When the heart cannot fill in or pump blood how it needs to, the rest of the body’s needs may not be met.

 Effects of Smoking on the Arteries

 Atherosclerosis most commonly causes peripheral artery disease.
-Arteries that deliver blood to the legs, arms, stomach and head narrow, causing a lack of blood circulation.
-As the oxygen supply in these areas decreases, symptoms like pain, coldness, sores, low pulse and hair loss in affected areas may arise.
+Arteries that deliver blood to the legs, arms, stomach, and head narrow, generating a lack of blood circulation.
+As the oxygen supply in these areas decreases, symptoms like pain, coldness, sores, low pulse, and hair loss in affected areas may arise.
 All of these signs indicate a case of peripheral artery disease.

-Coronary heart disease, or coronary artery disease, is a condition also caused by plaque buildup.
-As the arteries narrow from plaque buildup, clots can form in veins and arteries.
-Smoking is a primary cause of this disease because it makes blood more likely to clot, damages cells lining the arteries and raises triglycerides, a type of fat in the body.
-Coronary artery disease can cause heart attacks, heart failure, chest pain, arrhythmia and stroke.
+Coronary heart disease, or coronary artery disease, is also caused by plaque buildup.
+Clots can form in veins and arteries as the arteries narrow from plaque buildup.
+Smoking is a primary cause of this disease because it makes blood more likely to clot, damages cells lining the arteries, and raises triglycerides, a type of fat in the body.
+Coronary artery disease can cause heart attacks, heart failure, chest pain, arrhythmia, and stroke.

-Narrowed or blocked arteries may also lead to vascular dementia, which is caused by limited blood flow in or to the brain.
-Strokes most commonly cause this issue, and stroke risk greatly increases when blood flow is limited.
-Vascular dementia involves difficulty with reasoning, remembering and planning.
+Narrowed or blocked arteries may also lead to vascular dementia, caused by limited blood flow in or to the brain.
+Strokes most commonly cause this issue, and stroke risk dramatically increases when blood flow is limited.
+Vascular dementia involves difficulty with reasoning, remembering, and planning.
 The symptoms may vary depending on the area of the brain most directly impacted.

 The capillaries are blood vessels that connect small arteries and veins.
-These connections allow for water, oxygen, carbon dioxide and other nutrients to be exchanged between the blood and surrounding tissues.
+These connections exchange water, oxygen, carbon dioxide, and other nutrients between the blood and surrounding tissues.
 Nicotine causes blood vessels, like the capillaries, to constrict, making the heart work harder to push blood through these narrower vessels to circulate blood through the body.
 The result is increased blood pressure.

 In addition to heart failure and heart attack, high blood pressure increases the risk of an aneurysm.
 When a blood vessel wall weakens — a potential result of smoking cigarettes — blood can collect and form a bulge.
-As blood continues passing through the area, the balloon-like collection of blood expands.
+As blood passes through the area, the balloon-like blood collection expands.
 A ruptured aneurysm can be life-threatening.